dreignier/cg-brutaltester/README.md

 It allows to use the same seeds in different runs.
 You can't select individual seeds, but only the starting seed for the Random Number Generator.
 It's useful to have repeteable tests.

+### Old mode `-o` (Optional)

+Since Botters of the Galaxy and Ultimate Tic Tac Toe, Codingame changed a lot the way of creating a referee.
+Because of that, all games created because Botters of the Galaxy and Ultimate Tic Tac Toe use the "old way".
+If you want to use an old referee, you have to use this flag.

 ### Verbose `-v`

 Activate the verbose mode.
 Spam incoming.